-The Company holds a 100% interest in 403 placer claims covering approximately 3,202 hectares (7,914 acres) in the Teels Marsh valley of Mineral County, Nevada.
+The Company holds a 100% interest in 403 placer mineral claims covering approximately 3,202 hectares (7,914 acres) in the Teels Marsh valley of Mineral County, Nevada.

-As at December 1, 2018, the Company had been granted water rights at the Teels Marsh project.
+As at August 15, 2019, the Company was granted an extension to water rights to May 24, 2021 at the Teels Marsh Lithium brine project.
 The Company believes that the granting to the Company of water rights is an important element of Lithium brine exploration, extraction and processing.
 Low cost and time proven traditional extraction methods require concentration of brines by evaporation in surface ponds.
 New technologies are being developed that use less water and can potentially return processed water to the reservoir.
 However, the Company wishes to maintain maximum flexibility in the adoption of any future process technology for the extraction of Lithium from brine at Teels Marsh, hence the granting to the Company of water rights is an important step forward in the Company's exploration and development plans.